gabrielsroka/OktaAPI.psm1/README.md

 # OktaAPI.psm1 overview
 Unofficial code.
 Call Okta API from PowerShell.

 This module provides a very thin wrapper around the [Okta API](https://developer.okta.com/documentation/).
 It converts to/from JSON.
-It allows you to fetch [pages](https://developer.okta.com/docs/api/getting_started/design_principles#pagination) of objects and check [rate limits](https://developer.okta.com/docs/api/getting_started/rate-limits).
+It supports [pagination](https://developer.okta.com/docs/api/getting_started/design_principles#pagination) of objects and allows you to check [rate limits](https://developer.okta.com/docs/api/getting_started/rate-limits).

 It assumes you are familiar with the Okta API and using REST.